-World War II Private Tour Netherlands
+World War 2 Tour Netherlands

 Contact Hans directly by email at private tour holland

-World War II Tour Netherlands | By Van Max 7 Passengers | Personal & Flexible
+World War 2 Tour Netherlands | By Van Max 7 Passengers | Personal & Flexible

-Price €85 or $100 per hour per group.
+Price €100 or $120 per hour per group.

 Allied liberation history honouring the past.